 The Willdan Team evaluated the full range of economic impacts attributable to the Airports Authority's operations in 2012.
-These include passenger and freight activity at Dulles International and Reagan National airports, visitor spending in the metropolitan Washington region, operation of the Dulles Toll Road, as well as the Airports Authority's Capital Program expenditures associated with airport and Toll Road improvements and the Dulles Corridor Metrorail Project construction.
+These include passenger and freight activity at Dulles International and Reagan National airports, visitor spending in the metropolitan Washington region, operation of the Dulles Toll Road, and the Airports Authority's Capital Program expenditures associated with airport improvements and the Dulles Corridor Metrorail Project construction.